jrobs87/bamazon/README.md

 ### Installing

-Once you have cloned the repo, run npm install to include the inquirer and mysql modules in the app.
+Once you have cloned the repo, run npm install to include the inquirer, cli-table, and mysql modules in the app.

 After setting up your instance of mysql, configure the following in the bamazonCustomer.js file:

 var connection = mysql.createConnection({
-  host: "localhost",
+  host: "your host",

   // Your port; if not 3306
   port: 3306,

   // Your username
-  user: "root",
+  user: "user",

   // Your password
-  password: "happymarmot",
+  password: "password",
-  database: "bamazon"
+  database: "database"

 });